JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 ## Extract the tarball file

-The tarball is an archive file containining files and directories.
+The tarball is an archive file containing files and directories.
 After downloading it, extract and install its contents to your desired location.
 We recommend installation in `/usr/local`.
 First verify that Go is not yet  installed in `/usr/local`.

 ```bash
 ls /usr/local